ppeble/emissary-ingress.dev/content/en/docs/1.14/tutorials/getting-started.md

   With our Mapping created, now we need to access it!

-4. Store the $productName$ load balancer IP address to a local environment variable.
+4. Store the Emissary load balancer IP address to a local environment variable.
 You will use this variable to test accessing your service.

   ```
   export EMISSARY_LB_ENDPOINT=$(kubectl get svc ambassador \
     -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")
   ```

-5. Test the configuration by accessing the service through the $productName$ load balancer:
+5. Test the configuration by accessing the service through the Emissary load balancer:

   `curl -Lk http://$EMISSARY_LB_ENDPOINT/backend/`